 - Same as the CX, the build options are very disappointing when it comes to drivetrain options.

-Learn more at Transition Bikes → SX
+Learn more at Transition Bikes → Regulator SX

 🧨 Norco Sight VLT CX (Spring 2025)